Blue Sky Studios

-Blue Sky Studios, Inc. was an American computer animation studio based in Greenwich, Connecticut.
-It was founded on February 22, 1987 by Chris Wedge, Michael Ferraro, Carl Ludwig, Alison Brown, David Brown, and Eugene Troubetzkoy after their employer, MAGI, one of the visual effects studios behind Tron (1982), shut down.
+Blue Sky Studios, Inc. was an American visual effects and computer animation studio which was active from 1987 to 2021.
+Based in Greenwich, Connecticut, it was founded on February 22, 1987, by Chris Wedge, Michael Ferraro, Carl Ludwig, Alison Brown, David Brown and Eugene Troubetzkoy after their employer, Mathematical Applications Group (MAGI), one of the visual effects studios behind Tron (1982), shut down.
 Using its in-house rendering software, the studio created visual effects for commercials and films before dedicating itself to animated film production.
-It produced 13 feature films, beginning with Ice Age in 2002.
-Its final feature film was Spies in Disguise in 2019.
+It produced 13 feature films, the first being Ice Age (2002), and the final one being Spies in Disguise (2019).

-Walt Disney Studios Motion Pictures distributed the films produced by Blue Sky Studios in theatrical markets, until its closure on April 10, 2021.

-Blue Sky Studios was a subsidiary of 20th Century Animation until its acquisition by Disney, as part of their acquisition of 21st Century Fox assets in 2019.
-In February 2021, Disney announced that Blue Sky would be shut down in April 2021 citing the economic impact of the COVID-19 lockdowns on its business operations.
-The studio ceased all operations on April 10, 2021.
+Blue Sky Studios was a subsidiary of 20th Century Animation until its acquisition by the Walt Disney Company, as part of their acquisition of 21st Century Fox assets in 2019.
+Disney closed down Blue Sky in April 2021 due to the economic impact of the COVID-19 pandemic on its business operations.

 Ice Age and Rio were the studio's most commercially successful franchises, while Robots (2005), Horton Hears a Who!
-(2008), The Peanuts Movie (2015), and the aforementioned Spies in Disguise were among its most critically praised films.
+(2008), The Peanuts Movie (2015) and the aforementioned Spies in Disguise were among its most critically praised films.
 Scrat, a character from the Ice Age franchise, was the studio's mascot.